K23070652/Python-ToDoList/README.md

 # Python-ToDoList App

 This is a personal project of mine where I have made a simple To-Do List App using Python and Streamlit.
-The app allows users to add new tasks, mark them as complete, and clear the entire task list.
+The app allows users to add new tasks, delete tasks, mark them as complete, and clear the entire task list.
 Each task is stored in a CSV file as it is added.
+Each completed task is added to a new CSV file.

 ## Usage
 To use the To-Do List application, you can follow these steps: